ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 # Q4: Display top 10 sellers by revenue

-The question "Q4: Display top 10 sellers by revenue" aims to identify which sellers contribute most to the overall sales performance on the Olist platform.
+The question aims to identify which sellers contribute most to the overall sales performance on the Olist platform.
 This insight is crucial in the context of business intelligence as it helps Olist recognize high-performing vendors who drive substantial revenue.
 Understanding top sellers allows the business to maintain strong relationships with them, design incentive programs, and analyze their practices for replicable success across other vendors.
 It also helps in identifying potential risks if too much revenue depends on a few sellers and informs inventory, partnership, and strategic planning decisions.

 ## Solution
 ```SQL